Frequently Asked Questions

 What if my funding application is not successful?

-If your application is not funded and you wish to pursue a re-application for specimens with alternative funding, you must submit a new AgingResearchBiobank request.
+If your application is not funded and you wish to pursue a re-application for biospecimens with alternative funding, you must submit a new AgingResearchBiobank request.
 Due in part to the dynamic nature of the biospecimen inventory, any letter of biospecimen availability provided by AgingResearchBiobank is only valid for your original grant application.
 AgingResearchBiobank will re-assess biospecimen availability in the new request.

 Obtaining Approved Biospecimen Requests